jameslnewell/run-if-diff/README.md

 run-if-diff [--since <ref>] [--file <glob>] <cmd>
 ```

+Example:

 ```
-run-if-diff --since master --file '*.yml' long-running-command
+run-if-diff --since v1.3.1 --file my-app.yml aws cfn deploy --stack-name my-app --template-file my-app.yml
 ```

 ## Options

-### since
+### `--since`

-The git ref to compare the files in the current working directory to.
-Defaults to the last tag or commit.
+The git ref to compare files in the current working directory to.
+Defaults to the most recent tag or the initial commit.

-### file
+### `--file`

-A file name or a glob that determines whether the command is run
+A file or a glob that must be different for the command to be run.

-If you specify multiple file options, the command will be run if **any** of the files are matched.
+If you specify multiple `--file` options, the command will run if _any_ of the `--file` options are matched.